 The current gas pricing formula is defined in EIP-198.
 This formula divides a ‘computational complexity’ function by a ‘gas conversion’ parameter called

-GQUADDIVISOR to arrive at a gas cost.
+GQUADDIVISOR to arrive at a gas cost:

-Option (2): Modify ‘computational complexity’ function and add minimum gas cost
+Recommended Option (1): Modify ‘computational complexity’ function and add minimum gas cost

 The current complexity function, as defined in EIP-198 is as follow:

 def mult_complexity(x): if x <= 64: return x ** 2 elif x <= 1024: return x ** 2 // 4 + 96 * x - 3072 else: return x ** 2 // 16 + 480 * x - 199680